Yihe-Harry/DSA3101-Group-Project/GrpB_models/b5_churn_prediction/README.md

 1. The value "-2" in PAY variables is found to be the same as "0" and hence all "-2" values will be replaced with "0".
 2. **One-hot encoding for PAY variables** (to convert categorical payment history into numeric form).
 3. **Derived Features:**
    - **Sudden Large Payment:** This feature identifies customers who make a significant payment (more than 90% of their bill) in either the first or second payment period.
-1 is assigned if the payment amount in either period exceeds 90% of the corresponding bill amount or 0 otherwise.
+1 is assigned if the payment amount in either period exceeds 90% of the corresponding bill amount, or 0 otherwise.
    - **Decreasing Usage:** This feature identifies customers whose credit card usage has decreased over the last three months.
 If the bill amounts for the last three months have been decreasing, it assigns a value of 1, or 0 otherwise.
    - **Churn Definition:** A combination of no payments for the last two months, sudden large payments, or decreasing usage.